 10. Vijayawada, Andhra Pradesh

-Vijayawada is the second largest city of Andhra Pradesh.
+Vijayawada is the second-largest city in Andhra Pradesh.
 According to mythology, Goddess Durga in her Kanaka Durga form killed a demon at this place.
 Since then the city became a symbol of the victory of Goddess Durga and became famous as Vijayawada.

 Keeping its place in the list of the fastest developing city in India, Vijayawada city maintains an annual growth rate of 8.16%.
 It has also been named Global City of the Future by McKinsey Quarterly Business Magazine.
 While retaining its prosperity with its proud history, even today this city remains in the race for development.